This is Part 5 of my series of articles on anxiety.

 - Sitting near the exit in a movie theater or a church so that it's easy to escape if anxiety strikes

 - Carrying a bottle of water everywhere to better cope with physical symptoms of anxiety

 - Always having somebody to accompany you

 - Pretending to be preoccupied with the phone in social situations (busily scrolling through Instagram)

 - Self-monitoring for concerning physical symptoms

 - Using alcohol, drugs, or food to feel less anxious

 - Watching carefully the tone of your voice and the pace of your speech carefully

 - Monitoring body language and trying to look relaxed

-Unfortunately, like avoidance, those behaviours increase the anxiety in the long term.
-And in some cases, in the short term as well.
+Unfortunately, like avoidance, those behaviours increase anxiety in the long term.
+And, in some cases, in the short term as well.